Associate Professor in Latin Literature and Language

-- (in preparation, commissioned) ‘Rome’s Imagined Africa and the Limits of Fiction’, in Blouin, K. and Akrigg, B. Handbook of Classics and Postcolonial Theory, London: Routledge.
+- (submitted) ‘Rome’s Imagined Africa and the Limits of Fiction’, in Blouin, K. and Akrigg, B. Handbook of Classics and Postcolonial Theory, London: Routledge.

-- (in preparation, commissioned) 'Africa and the Making of Classical Literature: On Decolonising Greco-Roman Literature Syllabi', in Ackah, K., Asante, M. K. O., Giusti, E. and van Shoor, D. (eds.)
+- (submitted) 'Africa and the Making of Classical Literature: On Decolonising Greco-Roman Literature Syllabi', in Ackah, K., Asante, M. K. O., van Shoor, D. (eds.)
 Decolonising Classics in Africa: History, Strategies, Challenges, and Prospects, special issue of BICS.

 - (forthcoming) ‘The Techne that Races: Phoenician-Punic Technosômata in Homer and Plautus’, in G. M. Chesi and M. Gerolemou (eds.)
 Technosômata in Classical Antiquity, Edinburgh: Edinburgh University Press.

 - (forthcoming) 'Introduction', in Geue, T. and Giusti, E. (eds.)
 Unspoken Rome: Absence in Latin Literature and its Reception, Cambridge: Cambridge University Press.

 - (2021) ‘Caesarism as Stasis from Gramsci to Lucan: an “Equilibrium with Catastrophic Prospects”', in Borrello, S., Ciucciovè, R., Di Iorio, L. and Zucchetti, E. (eds.)
 Antonio Gramsci and the Ancient World, London: Routledge.